thindil/hunter/others/README.md

                      in release mode and copy all files to proper location.
                      **Important:** run this script from the main project directory, not from this.
-- translations.sh  - script to manage translations of the progam. **Important:** run this script from the main project directory, not from this.
 - hunter.appdata.xml - AppStream meta data for AppImage.